Dream Schools

 Artists

-The artist’s guild has one leader, one name, and pretends to be one guild.
+The artist’s guild has one leader, one name, and pretends to be one guild, but it’s not.

 The guild binds together many familiar visual and performance arts: painting, drawing, sculpture, pottery, digital imagery, story, theater, song, music, and dance.

-And one art that only energy masters can perform.
+One art remains that only energy masters can perform.

 The first combines flying dance and song, performed by one or two flying artists.